Skip to main content

 Key takeaways

-UI drives ranking
+UI is the ranking

 The research plan